rohitdha/Uninformed-Search/README.md

 ### Task:
 ---------

 This field indicates which algorithm you are going to use to solve the problem.
-The input is either “BFS”, “DFS” or “UCS” (without the double quotes)
+The input is either <b>“BFS”, “DFS” or “UCS”</b> (without the double quotes)

 ### Source:
 -----------